mvolkmann/blog/src/swift/SwiftPackageManager.md

   On Apple platforms, only libraries supplied by Apple can be dynamic.
   All libraries you create will be static.

-- Swift Package
+- Target

-  A "Swift package" is similar to a "library", but is not compiled.
-  These can be easily added as a dependency of an app or another Swift package.
-  A Swift package can be local to the project that uses it or be in a remote location such as a GitHub repository.
+  A "target" can be an executable or a set of closely related types.
+  Swift code imports non-executable targets by name.

 - Framework